kulkarniankita/chai-and-buy/README.md

 # Chai and Buy

+> This project is part of [the Modern Full Stack Next.js Course](https://nextjscourse.dev/?ref=chai-and-code).
+If you'd like to learn how this project is built, check out the course!

 A simple e-commerce app built with [Next.js](https://nextjs.org/) and React, featuring animated cart functionality and a modern UI.

 ## Features